Julie Menin pressed the city to reject the proposed Upper East Side shelter, citing its location, landlord history and community opposition.

 Patch posed several questions to candidate Chris Diep ahead of the NY-12 election this June.
 Here are his replies.

-Upper East Siders will have the chance to make their voices heard in elections on June 23, but early voting starts June 13.
+Upper East Siders will have the chance to make their voices heard in elections on June 23.

 The rally at City Hall marked the conclusion of the nationwide "Driving the Vote for Equality" tour.